stormasm/spanish/top/top24.md

 ---

 se fuerte
 no hay miedo

+be strong
-be strong, there is nothing to be afraid of
+there is nothing to be afraid of